hlship/threaded-conversation/README.md

 ## The Beat

-When an NPC has queued quips, a beat, `(beat $Quip)`. is used to break up the reply to the player's comment, from the comment of the queued quip.
+When an NPC has queued quips, a beat, `(beat $Quip)` is used to break up the NPC's reply to the player's comment from the comment of the queued quip.
 By default, a beat simply outputs `A moment passes.` and a paragraph break.

 ```